Hidden Playa Del Carmen

 Continuing with Mayan Ruins and just a little more in the center of Playa Del Carmen is a nice little building that has stood the test of time.
-And by time we mean hundreds of years!
+And by time, we mean hundreds of years!
 This small building can be found on 2nd Street between the beach and 5th Avenue.
-To get there, you must walk from 5th Avenue toward the beach and turn right just as you reach the Wah Wah Beach Bar.
 This ruin site is tucked in the middle of the block and most people will not even notice it there.

 The next place you can see Mayan ruins is right in the center of Playa just off 5th Avenue.
 Thousands of people pass by this area everyday and never see these ruins or take the time to think about what the exact spot looked like centuries ago.
 Although this ruin is not very impressive, it is cute and there is a small park that is behind it.
 It is a nice green space and there is even a fresh water cenote there.
 The cenote is really small, but it is interesting there is a cenote right in the middle of Playa Del Carmen.

 This is on the beach side of 5th Avenue near 14th Street.
 It is where north side of Calle Corazon Plaza is.

 Cool and Hidden Restaurants in Playa Del Carmen

 There are so many restaurants to eat at in Playa Del Carmen and so many just on 5th Avenue but there are some cool places that are just off 5th Avenue, above 5th Avenue or under the ground.
 Here are some cool places to check out: